nfour/serverless-build-plugin/README.md

 sls invoke function -f one
 ```
 `sls deploy` will currently take a while due to packaging everything for the first deployment.
+This is a bug due to not being able to hook into it.

 ## METHODS